 5. Fetch

 Playing Fetch with your dog is one of the great German Shepherd exercises ideas.
 It will help burn the extra calories stored in its body.
-Generally speaking, German Shepherds are fond of the balls and toys.
+Generally speaking, German Shepherds are fond of balls and toys that allow them to run, jump, and use their powerful jaws.

 6. Stair Exercise